Basics of Interplanetary Flight

 Optical spectroscopic instruments have led to many important findings.
 A few examples include:

-• The discovery and naming of a mysterious, light-absorbing substance in the Sun ("helium") before it was identified on Earth;
+• The discovery and naming of a mysterious, light-absorbing substance in the Sun (the gas "helium") before it was identified on Earth;

 • Compositions of solar system objects' atmospheres and surfaces;